A physician who specializes in the care of older people – what kind of doctor are they?

 - Obtain board certification: After training, doctors can become board-certified in geriatric medicine by passing an American Board of Internal Medicine exam.

 - Continue to learn and grow: Geriatric medicine is an ever-evolving field, so geriatric doctors need to continue learning and keeping up with new developments in the field.
+There are many resources, such as The American Geriatrics Society and The National Institute on Aging, that offer invaluable information and opportunities for continuing education.

 Overall, becoming a geriatric doctor takes a lot of dedication and hard work.
 Still, it can be a rewarding career for those passionate about helping older adults live healthy and fulfilling lives.